ElisIrons/AtividadesJavaElasTech/Atividade4Encapsulamento/README.md

 • a descrição do item

-• a quantidade comprada do item e
+• a quantidade comprada do item

 • o preço unitário do item.